Deveselu Military Base

 The 99th Military Base Deveselu (Baza Militară 99 Deveselu), or the Deveselu Military Base, is a Romanian NATO base hosting the United States Navy Aegis Ashore Ballistic Missile Defense System.
 The base consists of three military units: The Romanian 99th Military Base, which hosts two American bases: the Naval Support Facility Deveselu and the Aegis Ashore Defense System Romania.
 Located in Deveselu commune, Olt County, the base has an area of 900 ha; of those, 170 ha are used by the U.S. forces.

 The Deveselu base is operated by about 500 Romanian soldiers, 250 U.S. troops, and other personnel.
+The base is subordinated to the Romanian Joint Logistics Command.
 The current base commander is Colonel Marius Chiriță.

 History

-The construction of the military air base at Deveselu started in 1952, with assistance from the Soviet Union.
+The construction of the Romanian Air Force base at Deveselu started in 1952, with assistance from the Soviet Union.
 The first supersonic flight with a MiG-19 happened at the base.
-It was also the first base to receive MiG-21F-13 fighters in 1962, these aircraft equipping a squadron from the 91st Fighter Aviation Regiment (Regimentul 91 Aviație Vânătoare).
+It was also the first air base to receive MiG-21F-13 fighters in 1962, these aircraft equipping a squadron from the 91st Fighter Aviation Regiment (Regimentul 91 Aviație Vânătoare).

 By the 1980s, the air base had become the most important one in Romania, housing four squadrons and 100 pilots.
 During the 1990s, it was the only air base in the country from where night missions were conducted.
 The base was disbanded in 2003 and approximately 200 personnel were retired.